 But the flood of new visitors means that adding a chocolate shop or two to your Bangkok itinerary is easier than ever.
-Although European chocolates still dominate the small scene, though this has changed in Bangkok most recently.
-With all the European tourists visiting Bangkok, the European influence is not too surprising, though the European chef might be.
+Although European chocolates still dominate the small scene, it's quickly shifting towards a more local product.
+With all the European tourists visiting Bangkok, the initial European influence is not too surprising, though the European chef might be.

 Laurent's Wonderous World of Chocolate

 Chef Laurent Ganguillet is a jovial, serious man, who explains the interplay of his chocolates like an interior designer does fabrics.
 It's all about individual taste.
 Raised in the French-speaking part of Switzerland, after high school Chef began his classical training in one of the country's famous pastry schools.
 Taught through the apprenticeship system— then controlled by the Swiss Corporation of Pastry Chefs— after graduation in 1980, Chef began working in Europe and later Dubai.
 He's a guy you just naturally want to call "Chef," and it has nothing to do with the tall white hat.

 He has an authority buzzing around him, and an undeniable ease when communicating with his staff.
 Since its opening in April 1991, he's been head of pastry at the Lobby Salon.
 The pastry kitchen is his domain.
 The chocolate buffet is his area, as well, although running that requires even more help these days.
 It was originally his creation in the 2000's.
 Chef wanted to educate people on the unique qualities and appeals of various dark chocolates.
 It was such a success that the people plainly demanded the event extend beyond its Christmas expiration date.

 Back then, every Saturday the Lobby Salon set up this grand affair of chocolate desserts and drinks, and every Saturday it was packed.
 People lobbied for a second day, and they got it.
 Slowly they added more savory elements and non-chocolate sweets, growing the options alongside the demand.
 A short while later, still packed to the pillars with hungry guests, the Friday afternoon slot was added and the legend continues to this day, holidays or not.